ErikMN/acap_doom/README.md

 make aarch64
 ```

-This might also take some time, as we need to build both the application and the web UI.
+This may take some time, as both the application binary and the web UI are built.

-## ✅ Install the ACAP
+## Install the ACAP

 ⚠️ You will need to enable unsigned ACAPs on the Apps page: **Allow unsigned apps**

 Run ```setuptarget.sh``` to create ```credentials.json``` (requires `jq` to be installed) \
-Set your Axis device IP in ```credentials.json``` and:
+Set the device IP and credentials in ```credentials.json``` and:

 ```sh
 source setuptarget.sh && make install